 The Matriculation Examination Board is responsible for administering the examination, its arrangements and execution.
 The examination is held biannually in the spring and in the autumn, simultaneously in all Finnish upper secondary schools.
 Around 30,000 candidates pass the examination annually, of which 27,000 pass it in the spring.

 The examination is organised digitally.
 The first digital tests were held in the autumn of 2016, and the examination became fully digital in spring 2019.

 The Matriculation Examination is regulated by Section 18 (714/2018) of the Upper Secondary School Act, the Matriculation Examination Act (502/2019) and the Government Decree on the Matriculation Examination (612/2019).

 For more information about the Finnish education system and the Matriculation Examination's role in it, please visit the web page of the Finnish National Agency for Education.

 The Matriculation Examination Board

 The Matriculation Examination Board issues guidelines on the contents, arrangement and assessment of the tests.
 The Ministry of Education and Culture nominates the chair of the Board and its members (about forty in number) at the suggestion of universities, institutions of higher education and the Finnish National Agency for Education.
 Members represent the various subjects covered by the Matriculation Examination.
-With the help of 330 associate members, the Board prepares and assesses the tests.
+With the help of over 300 associate members, the Board prepares and assesses the tests.
 Technical arrangements of the tests are taken care of by the Board’s secretariat which has circa twenty-five civil service employees.